🧬 Copilot-LD

 Architecture Overview

-The AWS deployment uses Application Load Balancer with unified gateway container for optimal security and cost management:
+The AWS deployment separates ALB and gateway responsibilities for optimal security and cost management:

 This architecture provides production-grade SSL certificate management through AWS Certificate Manager while eliminating the expensive NAT Gateway.
-The gateway handles egress proxy functionality, keeping backend services isolated on private subnets.
+The gateway handles only egress proxy functionality, while the ALB handles only SSL offloading and ingress routing, keeping backend services isolated on private subnets.

 AWS OIDC Setup for GitHub Actions